ansible-middleware/wildfly/main/_sources/roles/wildfly_install.md.txt

 wildfly install role
 ====================

-A role to automate the installation the Wildfly JEE server, including retrieving the source archive.
+A role to automate the download and installation of the Wildfly JEE server.

 Requirements
 ------------